 Attractions may close due to low attendance, poor weather, or low staffing levels.

 Once the posted pool capacity is reached, staff will allow one person to enter for every one person that leaves in order to maintain a safe and enjoyable environment for all of our guests.
+Both Rehm and Ridgeland Pools have a counting system to keep track of attendance.
+Rehm’s system counts both at the front entrance and the exit by the diving well to ensure proper count.

 The pool is heated by the environment as well as a boiler.
 Staff strives to keep to water at 78o, as the optimal temperature for both lap swimmers and recreational swimmers.
 The temperature of the water varies based on the environmental conditions.